Thistle: Culture

-Heraldry
+Symbolism

 Scottish thistle

+The thistle has been the national emblem of Scotland since the reign of King Alexander III (1249–1286).

 According to legend, an invading Norse army was attempting to sneak up at night upon a Scottish army's encampment.
-During this operation, one barefoot Norseman had the misfortune to step upon a thistle, causing him to cry out in pain, thus alerting Scots to the presence of the Norse invaders.
-Some sources suggest the specific occasion was the 1263 Battle of Largs, which marked the beginning of the departure of King Haakon IV (Haakon the Elder) of Norway who, having control of the Northern Isles and Hebrides, had harried the coast of the Kingdom of Scotland for some years.
+One barefoot Norseman stepped on a thistle and cried out in pain, thus alerting Scots to the presence of the invaders.
+Possibly, this happened in 1263 during the Battle of Largs, which marked the beginning of the departure of King Haakon IV (Haakon the Elder) of Norway who, having control of the Northern Isles and Hebrides, had harried the coast of the Kingdom of Scotland for some years.

-The thistle has been the national emblem of Scotland since the reign of King Alexander III (1249–1286).
-It is found in many Scottish symbols and was used on silver coins issued by King James III in 1474, the first coins to feature a thistle.
+The thistle was used on silver coins first issued by King James III in 1474 as a Scottish symbol and national emblem.
 In 1536, the bawbee, a sixpence in the pound Scots, was issued for the first time under King James V; it showed a crowned thistle.
 Thistles continued to appear regularly on Scottish and later British coinage until 2008, when a 5p coin design showing "The Badge of Scotland, a thistle royally crowned" ceased to be minted, though it remains in circulation.
 The Most Ancient and Most Noble Order of the Thistle, the highest and oldest chivalric order of Scotland, has thistles on its insignia and a chapel in St Giles's Kirk, Edinburgh, dubbed the Thistle Chapel.
 The thistle is the main charge of the regimental badge of the Scots Guards, the oldest regiment in the British Army.